fantafour-haojun/fantafour-haojun.github.io/CTF_Writeup/Spiderlabs_CTF_2020/README.md

 With the latest hint, I was able to find the website with all the building permits, to investigate further I download the entire CSV https://www.chicago.gov/city/en/depts/bldgs/dataset/building_permits.html file size is about 300MB.

 I opened the CSV and started to filter the address to 70 W Madison, sort the application date from newest to the oldest, and was trying different columns at first.
-Until I notice on the second row description after I expand about changing contractor.
+Until I notice on the second row description after I expand the description about changing contractor.
 Therefore, the answer is `SOUTH PARK PLUMBING INC`

 <img src="https://user-images.githubusercontent.com/54532620/89723614-64559280-da2b-11ea-8e66-ac209d49aef6.png">